Clean Energy

 Biomass

 As a timber harvest byproduct, forest biomass is a promising source of renewable energy.
 A growing biomass-to-energy industry may help to reduce the fuel load in Washington state’s forests while creating jobs and contributing to the state’s clean energy economy.
-Biomass can also be used for biochar, products from distilling (such as oil), and other chemicals.
-For information on currently available biomass, please contact us or visit our Biomass webpage.
+Biomass can also be used for biochar, products from distilling (e.g., oil), and other chemicals.
+Biomass contracts are typically 12 months long.
+For information on currently available biomass, please visit DNR’s Biomass webpage.

 Other

-DNR lands are available for a wide range of clean energy projects, such as energy storage and electric vehicle charging infrastructure.
+DNR lands may be suitable for a wide range of clean energy projects, such as energy storage and electric vehicle charging infrastructure.
 Contact the Clean Energy Program to discuss potential projects.